bobblyJack/cpfl/README.md

 change login style from popup to redirect ?
     or just add as fallback state in case popup is blocked

+make 3 modes, with different screen sizes...
+Browser, Taskpane, Mobile. navigation and page elements therefore need to be mode specific!

 I could literally implement Actionstep's API ???
 Needs API Credentials though.
 Alternatively, perhaps accept an export of data from AS to start the client file ?